ZDavila-tech/Naval-Aircraft-Calculator/README.md

 ## Features
 - Measures the distance between two coordinates that the user inputted
-- Depending on the specific aircraft choosen, the apaplication will give you:
+- Depending on the specific aircraft choosen, the application will give you:
   - The length of time the journey will be
   - The amount of fuel that will be used
   - The number of times the aircraft will need to be refueled